geekgirljoy/php-fann/README.md

 #### Scaling Data

-This example uses the XOR dataset with negative one represented as zero and one represented as one-hundred and demonstrate how to scale those values so that FANN can understand them and then how to de-scale the value FANN returns so that you can understand them.
+This example uses the XOR dataset with negative one represented as zero and one represented as one-hundred and demonstrates how to scale those values so that FANN can understand them and then how to de-scale the value FANN returns so that you can understand it.

 * Scaling allows you to take raw data numbers like -1234.975 or 4502012 in your dataset and convert them into an input/output range that your neural network can understand.